-These vegan chimichangas are perfect for your next dinner!
-Crispy tortillas are filled with cheesy green chili jackfruit and refried beans, then topped with creamy chili sauce.
-These are so delicious and so easy with three different cooking options!
+Crispy tortillas are filled with cheesy green chile jackfruit and refried beans, then topped with creamy chile sauce in these Vegan Chimichangas!
+These are irresistible and so easy to make with three different cooking options!
 Pan-fry, air fry, or baked… your choice!

 Ingredient Notes and Substitutions